dart-lang/site-www/src/_tutorials/server/fetch-data.md

 to convert the raw string into a JSON representation using Dart objects.
-In this case, the JSON data is represented in a map structure and in JSON, map keys are always strings, so you can cast the result of `json.decode` to a `Map<String, dynamic>`:
+In this case, the JSON data is represented in a map structure and, in JSON, map keys are always strings, so you can cast the result of `json.decode` to a `Map<String, dynamic>`:

 <?code-excerpt "lib/fetch_data.dart (json-decode)" plaster="none" replace="/decodeMain/main/g; /(import 'd.*?;)/[!$1!]/g; /(json\.de.*?)\;/[!$1!];/g"?>